The 37 Best Restaurant Interview Questions

-Use these top 11 interview questions for managers to practice your answers and prepare for the interview ahead.
+In this section, we’ll direct our attention at those being interviewed for a managerial job.
+Candidates can use these top interview questions for managers to practice their answers and prepare for the interview ahead.

 Don’t try to turn this around to highlight one of your strengths (“I’m just too driven”).
 Be honest.
 No one’s perfect, and interviewers know that.
 They also know that recognizing your weaknesses means there’s an opportunity to improve.